spdx/spdx-3-model/model/Extension/Properties/cdxProperty.md

 SPDX-License-Identifier: Community-Spec-1.0

-# cdxProperties
+# cdxProperty

 ## Summary

-Provides a map of property names (keys) to values.
+Provides a map of a property name (keys) to a value.

 ## Description